glenimp617/Silence2SRT/README.md

 1. Download the latest release from the Releases page
 2. Run the application
+3. Locate and select `ffmpeg.exe`
-3. Select a video or audio file
+4. Select a video or audio file
-4. Choose the audio track you want to analyse
+5. Choose the audio track you want to analyse
-5. Select whether to detect silent or non-silent sections
+6. Select whether to detect silent or non-silent sections
-6. Generate the `.srt` output file
+7. Generate the `.srt` output file

+`ffmpeg.exe` is required for audio extraction and processing.

 ---